Richard Rodgers: After Hammerstein

+Rodgers composed five new musicals between Hammerstein's death in 1960 and his own in 1979.
+In chronological order, they are: No Strings (1962), Do I Hear a Waltz?
+(1965), Two by Two (1970), Rex (1976), and I Remember Mama (1979).

-After Hammerstein's death in 1960, Rodgers wrote both words and music for his first new Broadway project No Strings (1962, which earned two Tony Awards).
+Rodgers wrote both words and music for his first new Broadway project No Strings, which earned two Tony Awards and played 580 shows.
 The show was a minor hit and featured the song, "The Sweetest Sounds".

 Rodgers also wrote both the words and music for two new songs used in the film version of The Sound of Music.
 (Other songs in that film were from Rodgers and Hammerstein.)

+Each of his final Broadway musicals faced a declining level of success as Rodgers was overshadowed by up-and-coming composers and lyricists.
+This was evident by the steady drop in run times and critic reviews.
+Do I Hear a Waltz? ran 220 performances; Two by Two, 343 performances; Rex only 49 performances; and I Remember Mama, 108 performances.

-Rodgers went on to work with lyricists: Stephen Sondheim (Do I Hear a Waltz?) who was a protégé of Hammerstein, Martin Charnin (Two by Two, I Remember Mama) and Sheldon Harnick (Rex).
+While Rodgers went on to work with lyricists: Stephen Sondheim (Do I Hear a Waltz?), who was a protégé of Hammerstein, Martin Charnin (Two by Two, I Remember Mama) and Sheldon Harnick (Rex), he never found another permanent partner.
+These partnerships proved to be unsuccessful as a result of issues of collaboration.
+Sondheim's reluctance to participate in Do I Hear a Waltz? led to tension between the two.
+In addition, Charnin and Rodgers were met with opposing ideas when creating Two by Two.

+Nevertheless, his overall successful lifetime career did not go unrecognized.
 At its 1978 commencement ceremonies, Barnard College awarded Rodgers its highest honor, the Barnard Medal of Distinction.

 Rodgers was an honoree at the first Kennedy Center Honors in 1978.
 At the 1979 Tony Awards ceremony—six months before his death—Rodgers was presented the Lawrence Langner Memorial Award for Distinguished Lifetime Achievement in the American Theatre.

+One of Rodger's final works was a revival of Fly With Me for the 1980 Varsity Show, to which he added several new songs.
+He died less than four months before its premiere in April 1980.